AndrewShysh/moodle-qtype_aitext/README.md

-###  Moodle AI Text Quiz Question type by Marcus Green
+###  Moodle AI Text Quiz Question type by Marcus Green, modified for digiuni project

 This Moodle question type accepts free text which is then evaluated by a remote Large Language Model AI system such as ChatGPT.
 Each question can have its own feedback and grading prompts.
 For custom development and consultancy contact Moodle Partner Catalyst EU (https://www.catalyst-eu.net/).